- Need gas-powered tree cutter?

 Ideal bar length for specific jobs

 Bar length is another important consideration when shopping for a chainsaw.
-Although saws with longer bars are less likely to kick back–which is definitely a plus–they can also be more difficult to handle.
+Although saws with longer bars are less likely to kick back–which is definitely a plus–they can be more difficult to handle.

 If you’re using your chainsaw to rip timber slabs, you can pair a long bar with an.
 This will give you the needed to rip timber into slabs.